-Task Forces play an increasingly important part in the furthering of the goals of the Groningen Declaration Network.
-Task Forces are set up by the Executive Committee and are headed by a Groningen Declaration signatory, who may recruit Task Force members from among the invited participants to the annual meetings.
+Task Forces play an important part in the furthering of the goals of the Groningen Declaration Network.
+Task Forces are set up by the Board of Directors and are headed by a Groningen Declaration Signatory, who may recruit Task Force members from among the invited Participants to the Annual Meetings.

 Currently, the following Task Forces are active:

 Coordinated by Jelger de Boer, Consultant on Business Management and on Quality Assurance, DUO (Netherlands)

 - Tessa Mouha, AHOVOKS, Department of Education and Training, Flanders (Belgium);

 - Per Zettervall, Director of the System Management and Operations Department at the Swedish Council for Higher Education UHR (Sweden)

 - and Cheryl Darrup-Boychuck, INTCAS USA.

 Co-chairs: Margaret Wenger, Director of Evaluation Methodology, ECE Educational Credential Evaluators, Inc. (USA) and representing TAICEP (The Association for INternational Credential Evaluation Professionals); and Navin Vasudev, Deputy Director Foreign Qualifications Evaluation & Advisory Services, SAQA (South African Qualifications Authority);